 From the outset, Toyin Ojih Odutola's solo exhibition "A Matter of Fact" makes visitors complicit in its fabulist conceit.
-What we are about to see, an introductory wall panel announces, is the "private collection of rarely exhibited portraits depicting the UmuEze Amara family," a its proclivities, its relationships, and, above all, its members' tastes.
-Rather than posing as the clan's in-house portraitist, Ojih Odutola casts herself as "private secretary" to the family's queer patriarchs (who are presented as the show's curators, and whose portrait, Newlyweds on macy or resisting uncomplicated hagiographic depictions of her subjects, Ojih Odutola has long challenged assumptions regarding black life.
-"A Matter of Fact" is less a departure from than an expansion of the artist's now-signature treatment of black skin: Heavily inked markings render black faces as light just outside the gallery proper).
+What we are about to see, an introductory wall panel announces, is the "private collection of rarely exhibited portraits depicting the UmuEze Amara family," a fictional aristocratic Nigerian clan, the portrayals of whom purportedly span two hundred years.
+The eighteen pieces on view, all made with charcoal, pastel, and pencil, and most of them life-size portraits, provide clues to the family's histories its proclivities, its relationships, and, above all, its members' tastes.
+Rather than posing as the clan's in-house portraitist, Ojih Odutola casts herself as "private secretary" to the family's queer patriarchs (who are presented as the show's curators, and whose portrait, Newlyweds on Holiday [all works 2016], hangs just outside the gallery proper).